Chemical Biology Doctoral Program Student Handbook

 Choosing a Research Advisor

-Choosing a Research Advisor generally occurs after the second term of enrollment.
+Choosing a Research Advisor occurs at the end of the second term of enrollment.
 The formal steps preceding the choice include:

 2. Discussion of the student's research focus and interests with the academic advisor at the time of the first term counseling.